woprd/ctfs/adfcsa/csc2024/bitbybit/README.md

 ### Step 2: Detailed Analysis

 At this point we switched to Python/scapy to explore the packets.
-Explanation in comments:
+See comments for explanation:

 ```python
 # main.py